Matti HyytiäinenPresident & CEO

 Communications under the disclosure obligation

 The company´s Board of Directors defines the guidelines of communications and decides on the dates and content of the publication of matters falling under the scope of regular disclosure obligations as well as the publication of significant matters falling under the scope of continuous disclosure obligations.
-As part of its regular disclosure obligations, the company publishes financial statement release, half-yearly report (Q2) and interim statements (Q1 and Q3) as well financial statements / Annual Report.
+As part of its regular disclosure obligations, the company publishes financial statement release, half-yearly report (Q2) as well financial statements / Annual Report.

 The fundamental premise of the disclosure obligation is to ensure that all market parties are provided with sufficient and accurate information on securities and their issuers at the same time.
 Even though the company does not disclose in analysts and investors meetings other than already published information, company does not organise and aims not to attend analyst and investor meetings within 30 days preceding the publication of the company´s financial reports (“silent period´) in order to bolster the confidence of the securities markets.
 In principal, the company does not comment market rumours or analysts´ estimations at all.

 Procedures related to delay of disclosure of inside information and profit warnings

 The company has specified procedures for (i) making a decision to delay disclosure and to assess the continuous validity of the delay criteria as well as its preparedness to disclose the information in case it leaks out and (ii) profit warnings.

 Delaying the disclosure of inside information is allowed, if immediate disclosure is likely to prejudice the legitimate interests of the Company, delay of disclosure is not likely to mislead the public and the confidentiality of that information can be guaranteed.
 Decision to delay disclosure can be made by Board of Directors or President & CEO.